Barclays picks new chief operating officer for investment bank

 Bagguley has overseen the reduction and reshaping of the macro business, which includes interest rates, foreign exchange and commodities products, as trading revenues across the industry have fallen and tougher regulation hit profitability.

-Barclays is one of several banks, including Deutsche Bank (DBKGn.DE) and UBS UBSG.VX, to cut back trading activities and put more focus on areas that have been less hurt by regulation, such as equities and advisory.
+Barclays is one of several banks, including Deutsche Bank and UBS, to cut back trading activities and put more focus on areas that have been less hurt by regulation, such as equities and advisory.

 Bagguley joined Barclays in 2001 on the fixed income trading desk in London and has held senior roles in Tokyo, London, New York and Johannesburg.